m0rn1ngstr/m0rn1ngstr.github.io/_posts/2020-07-26-THM-Brooklyn99.md

 > "Oh, I've caused a problem.
 I think I am getting a text message.
 Bloop.
 Ah, there it is." - Captain Holt

-So we have holt's password too.
+So we have Holt's password too.

-##Gaining Shell and User flag
+## Gaining Shell and User flag

 Since we have two variants of accessing this machine, let's try both.
 Starting with Jake, cause we found his password first.